yvesgurcan/gloria-client/README.md

     npm version patch

-This command will increment the version of the application, create a production build at the root of your project, commit and push it.
+This command will increment the version of the application, create a production build, and push it to S3.

+You must have the AWS CLI installed on your machine in order to deploy to S3 automatically.

 ## Structure